Ramipril: Adverse effects

 Serious allergic reactions to this drug are unlikely, but immediate medical attention must be sought if they occur.
 Symptoms of a serious allergic reaction include, but are not limited to a rash or swelling of the face, mouth, tongue, or throat.
 In extreme cases, ramipril may lead to potentially fatal liver problems.

 Mechanism of action

 ACE inhibitors inhibit the actions of angiotensin converting enzyme (ACE), thereby lowering the production of angiotensin II and decreasing the breakdown of bradykinin.
 The decrease in angiotensin II results in relaxation of arteriole smooth muscle leading to a decrease in total peripheral resistance, reducing blood pressure as the blood is pumped through widened vessels.
 Its effect on bradykinin is responsible for the dry cough side effect.

 Ramipril, a prodrug or precursor drug, is converted to the active metabolite ramiprilat by carboxylesterase 1.
 Ramiprilat is mostly excreted by the kidneys.
 Its half-life is variable (3–16 hours), and is prolonged by heart and liver failure, as well as kidney failure.
+Peak effect occurs between 3 and 6 hours after dosing, with approximately 50% of this effect retained after 24 hours.

+Synthesis

+The penultimate step in the synthesis of ramipril combines an alanine derivative with a (S,S,S)-2-azabicyclo-[3.3.0]-octane-3-carboxylic acid protected as its benzyl ester.
+In the original patented route, these components were obtained by a multi-step process.

+The acid chloride forms an amide bond with the amino group of the pyrrolidine ring in the presence of triethylamine and ramipril is the product after the benzyl ester has been removed by hydrogenation.